 The Army Heritage Center Foundation, a 501(c)(3) non-profit organization supporting the U.S. Army Heritage and Education Center, is currently seeking several Researchers-for-Hire to conduct onsite research at the U.S. Army Heritage and Education Center (USAHEC).
 This research supports unofficial, off-site patrons.

 Researchers-for-Hire serve as independent contractors and are not employees of the Foundation or the U.S. Army Heritage and Education Center.
-Individuals are contracted on a per-project basis and these positions are not permanent.
+Individuals are contracted on a per-project basis, which is often sporadic.
+These positions are not permanent.
 However, based on performance and interest, the Foundation may contract for additional projects.
 Applicants must be within driving distance of Carlisle, Pennsylvania to perform onsite research.

 The Researcher-for-Hire must possess the skills to work with primary and secondary sources, archival materials, research catalogs, and collection inventories.
 The Researchers must be highly organized with the ability to synthesize information and produce results.
 They should also be able to manage multiple projects, meet deadlines, and deliver high quality, professional work products with minimal supervision.